sfsu-csc-667-spring-2022-roberts/term-project-team-uno-4/README.md

 * We allowed users to upload a profile image to their account but it does not display the image next to their name when sending messages
 * We tried implementing a call-uno button but trying to figure out the logic was difficult
-* Currently this button isn’t functional but our plan was to only let the player win if they called uno before playing their last card
+* Right now, players have to press the call-uno button before playing their second to last card which isn’t what we wanted, instead we’ll change it to last card
 * When having to draw 2/4 cards, players have to click on the +2/+4 icon to be dealt the cards instead of automatically dealing the cards